Riyas97/Rooms-Booking-App-Postgresql-Project-/README.md

     - Employee ID

     The employee ID is the ID of the manager that is approving the booking.
 If the approval is allowed (see the conditions necessary for this in `Project Description.pdf` document), the routine will process the approval.

+- `declare_health`: This routine is used for daily declaration of temperature.
+The inputs to the routine are:
+    - Employee ID
+    - Date
+    - Temperature

+- `contact_tracing`: This routine is used for contact tracing.
+The inputs to the routine are:
+    - Employee ID

+    First, if the employee is not having a fever, then nothing happens.
+Otherwise, contact tracing is performed accordingly (see the necessary steps for this in `Project Description.pdf` document).
+The routine returns a table containing all employee ID that are in close contact with the given employee ID.
+The table returned include the following columns:
+        - Employee ID